Kwaleyela-Ikafa/Kwaleyela-Ikafa/README.md

-- 👋 Hi, I’m @Kwaleyela-Ikafa
+- 👋 Hi, I’m Kwaleyela-Ikafa
+- 🌱 Full-Stack Developer & student mentor at Microverse
-- 👀 I’m interested in music and software programming
+- 👀 Interested in music and and everything related to tech
-- 🌱 I’m currently learning fullstack web development
+-
 - 📫 How to reach me +260974036274

 <!---